NYC Schools that Offer Typing Classes

 The Business Department provides career-oriented students with an opportunity to pursue certificate and degree programs in, among other areas, accounting, administration, computer information systems, management and secretarial studies.
 The college's word processing and information processing facility is open weekdays, nights and weekends.
 Both the degree and the certificate programs described below include cooperative work opportunities.
 The college also offers job placement assistance.

-Associate of Applied Science in Office Administration and Technology
+Associate in Applied Science in Office Administration and Technology

 This 2-year program is designed to provide students with a comprehensive background in the liberal arts and sciences, business and technology.
 The 23 credits of general education requirements include topics in English, economics, science and math.
 Core coursework for the program includes studies in Microsoft Windows and Word, business and information management and office organization.
 It also includes beginning, intermediate and advanced typing/keyboarding.